jlevy/og-equity-compensation/README.md

 [has never paid dividends](https://www.fool.com/investing/2017/12/28/will-amazon-start-paying-a-dividend-in-2018.aspx).

 ### Can you sell private stock?

+Ultimately, the value of your equity depends on whether and when you are able to convert it into stock that you sell for cash.
+With public companies, the answer is relatively easy to estimate, since as long as there are no restrictions on your ability to sell, you know the current market value of the stock own or might own.
+What about private companies?

 Liquidity events are the usual way shareholders in private companies sell their stock.
 However, individuals may sometimes be able to buy or sell stock (“gain liquidity”) in